 You can also see it in the way Wonder Woman is captured by the camera.
 It does not leer or linger through her body.
 So when she braves the frontlines in “no man’s land”, she looks and feels as a powerful being not an object to sell another franchise.

 Another noteworthy achievement is giving proportionate attention to production design and visual effects.
+Thankfully, Wonder Woman doesn’t have a garish desaturated color palette that Snyder loves.
 Themiscyra is an ancient Greece inspired island paradise that makes a nice contrast with the the bleak crowded London.
 The action is well staged and grounded, with a variety of fight sequences instead of just getting assaulted by CGI showdowns.
-The combat has a graceful physicality that is fun to watch and Gadot does it believably well.
+The combat scenes – and even the training montage of the Amazons – has a graceful physicality that is fun to watch.
 So fear not parents, your sons can watch it too.

 The result is the best superhero addition in DCEU by far.
 Wonder Woman saves the franchise from its downward spiral starting with a generic reboot in Man of Steel, the incoherent mess that is Batman v Superman, and the overhyped ensemble of Suicide Squad.

 True, Wonder Woman isn’t reinventing the superhero franchise.
 It marches to the familiar beats of an origins story with one-note villains and a gang of misfits to save the day.
-The main villain is also sorely miscast.
+The overlong third act drags with a sorely miscast villain.

 Most importantly Wonder Woman has a powerful message that cynical superheroes want to teach us but get lost in the doom and gloom – heroes can save us from monsters but ultimately, our decision to take the high road and capacity to love is the only thing that can save us from our own.